The $1,000,000 Host Guarantee

 Your peace of mind is priceless.
 So we don’t charge for it.
-Every single booking on Airbnb is covered by our Host Guarantee at no cost to you.
+Every booking on Airbnb is protected by our Host Guarantee at no additional cost to you.
 Sleep easy.
-You're worth it.

-The Host Guarantee provides protection for up to $1,000,000 in damages to covered property in the rare event of guest damages, in eligible countries (see below).
-These payments are subject to certain conditions, limitations, and exclusions, the details of which can be found in our terms and conditions.
+The Host Guarantee provides protection for up to $1,000,000 in damages around the world.
+Payments are subject to certain conditions, limitations, and exclusions.
+For more details, read the Host Guarantee terms.

-Hosts seeking payment under the Host Guarantee agree to cooperate with Airbnb and its insurers, including providing documentation of the loss they’re claiming and agreeing to inspection in the rare cases it may be necessary.
+Hosts seeking payment under the Host Guarantee agree to cooperate with Airbnb and its insurers, including providing documentation of the claimed loss and agreeing to inspection in the rare cases when it may be necessary.

-The Host Guarantee is not insurance and should not be considered as a replacement or stand-in for homeowners or renters insurance.
-The Host Guarantee does not cover:
+The Host Guarantee should not be considered a replacement or stand-in for homeowners or renters insurance.
+The Host Guarantee does not protect:

+Certain types of property–such as jewelry, collectibles, and artwork–have more limited protections.
 Hosts may want to secure or remove such valuables when renting their place, and may want to consider independent insurance to cover such items.
-The Host Guarantee does not cover reasonable wear and tear.
-Hosts can take advantage of our user-friendly system to implement a security deposit to cover wear and tear, if they'd like to.
+The Host Guarantee does not protect against reasonable wear and tear.

-In an emergency situation, the host should always contact the police, emergency personnel or the proper authorities first.
+When in an emergency situation, the host should first contact the police, emergency personnel, or the proper authorities.
 Then contact Customer Service.

-If a resolution cannot be found between host and guest, the host should carefully review the Airbnb Host Guarantee Terms and determine if they are eligible before submitting a request to Airbnb.
+If a resolution cannot be found between host and guest, the host should carefully review the Host Guarantee terms and determine if they are eligible before submitting a request to Airbnb.

 Hosts must submit their request either 14 days from the guest’s check out, or before the next guest checks in, whichever is earlier.

 For payment requests submitted on time, we’ll send a confirmation email and follow up emails to discuss next steps–such as further documentation from the host or guest–within 24 hours.